yottatsa/yottatsa-tilde/uxn-unx/index.md

 # uxn-unx

 How to build an OS from scratch.
+This page is work-in-progress set of notes, as I talk to [Devine] and [Nina].

 ## 6th of February, 2022